chadagreene/ITS_LIVE/documentation/itslive_regions_documentation.md

 `h = itslive_regions` also returns a handle `h` of the plotted object.

 ## Example
-Here's how you show the ITS\_LIVE regions in MATLAB:
+Here's how to show the ITS\_LIVE regions in MATLAB:

 ```matlab
 itslive_regions